Don Shave's Ancestral Family Tree

 Marriage15 June 1946Arthur E. Hellman and she were married on 15 June 1946.

-Deathafter 1953She died The cause of her death (at the age of 34) in the year of 1953 is not known after 1953 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Deathafter 1953She died The cause of her death (at the age of 34) in the year of 1953 is not known after 1953 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 Her death is not known; as neither death or birth location are known, used the conceptual continent

 Person SourceDorothea Pagel had person sources.1